 Eventually the Crawford family gave their name to the mountain pass, previously called the White Mountain Notch.

 Samuel Willey’s brother, the Rev. Benjamin Willey, charged for guided tours of the Willey family house.
 In 1845, a tourism entrepreneur named Horace Fabyan turned the Willey house into a 50-room hotel.

 John Frederick Kensett

-Thomas Cole, founder of the Hudson River School of painting, found inspiration in the Willey family tragedy.
+Thomas Cole, member of the Hudson River School of painting, found inspiration in the Willey family tragedy.
 He painted a landscape called Distant View of the Slide that Destroyed the Willey Family.
 Other painters followed, and prints and paintings of the White Mountains drew more tourists to the region.

 No painting did more for White Mountain tourism, though, than John Frederick Kensett’s Mount Washington from the Valley of Conway in 1851.

 Kensett’s image became the single most effective mid-nineteenth-century advertisement for the scenic charms of the White Mountains and of North Conway in particular, wrote Barbara J. MacAdam as the Jonathan L. Cohen Curator of America Art at the Hood Museum of Dartmouth College.

 An engraver made a copy of the painting, which was sold to 13,000 subscribers of the American Art Union.
 Artists copied the painting, and Currier & Ives turned the engraving into a lithograph in 1860.
 It surpassed images of the Willey family house as the best known landscape view of the era.